-Most of the new business in commercial real estate that is available for conversion will only come to you through personal effort; don’t wait for the listings to come to you or to your office.
+Most of the new business in commercial real estate will only come to you through personal effort; don’t wait for the listings to come to you or to your office.
 Look for the business and chase it down.

 Before I go too much further I will say one important thing that should be the core element of any new business generation strategy in our property industry:

 ‘Quality listings create more property opportunity and leads.’

 So what can you look for in your property market?
 What are the signs locally that lead to property activity?
 Where are the quality listings and how can you tap into them?

 These are deep questions and they need answers if you want to find the best high-quality listings in your location.

 To help with that focus, for starters try some of these focus ideas and points of investigation:

 - Companies going through mergers and acquisitions – A business change will commonly lead to a property change.
 Relocation or a new expansion strategy will evolve from a company shifting focus or undertaking a merger.
 The local newspaper can be a good source of that first level of information.
 Keep in close contact with the businesses locally.